rberenguel/crossfire/desc-rev.md

 1.  **Action Phase (Player's Turn)**: The current player performs **two** actions.
 They can't be the same action.

-    - **Fire**: Shoots a laser in the ship's current direction.
+    - **Fire action**: Shoots a laser in the ship's current direction.
 The beam travels across the entire board in a straight line (no wrap-around).
-    - **Accelerate/Decelerate**: Increase or decrease Speed by 1 (updating the die face).
+    - **Accelerate/Decelerate action**: Increase or decrease Speed by 1 (updating the die face).
 Remember the Golden Rule.
-    - **Turn**: Change orientation by 45° (e.g., from N to NE or NW). **Exception**: If Speed is 1, you may turn to any of the 8 orientations.
+    - **Turn action**: Change orientation by 45° (e.g., from N to NE or NW). **Exception**: If Speed is 1, you may turn to any of the 8 orientations.

 2.  **Movement Phase**: After **both** players have taken their turns, their ships move simultaneously.
 The number of squares moved is equal to `ceil(Speed / 2)`.
     - Speed 1 or 2: Move 1 square.